 How Mortgage Rates and Home Prices Affect Monthly Payments in Michigan

 |Metro Area||Estimated Monthly Mortgage Payment*||Q3 2019 (Change from Previous Year)||2018 Median Home Price||2017||2016|

 |Grand Rapids||$799||$217,600 (+9.1%)||$194,600||$177,500||$161,600|

 Source: National Association of Realtors Q1 2016 Metropolitan Median Area Prices and Affordability report.
 NAR does not report data for Detroit.

 *Estimated Monthly Mortgage Payment is based on median home prices for the metro area in Q3 2019, a 20 percent down payment and a 30-year fixed mortgage at 3.68 percent.
 Amount includes principal and interest but excludes insurance and property taxes.

 Determine How Much You Can Borrow in Michigan

 Conventional loan limits are set by the county where the home is, and set using the highest median home price within the metropolitan area.
 FHA limits vary from one county to the next.
 They are based on the Home Price Index (HPI) and get updated every year.
-For Michigan, the limit is $271,050 for single family homes in all counties.
+For Michigan, the limit is $424,800 for single-family homes in all counties in 2020.
 Use the tool below to find conforming and FHA loan limits by county in Michigan.